 Cardiff Castle

-In the heart of the Welsh capital sits Cardiff Castle, one of the country’s most famous heritage attractions with an extraordinary long history.
+In the heart of the Cardiff (or Caerdydd as its known in Welsh!) sits Cardiff Castle, one of the country’s most famous heritage attractions with an extraordinary long history.
 It’s thought that the first fort was built by the Romans around 50 AD.
-Since then it’s been occupied by dynasties such as the Normans and Victorians, even playing a vital role in World War 2.
+Since then, it’s been occupied by dynasties such as the Normans and Victorians, even playing a vital role in the Second World War.

-The grounds are what you’d expect from a castle which has seen occupants come and go, with lavish Victorian apartments, the iconic Norman keep, and wartime shelters all housed within the Roman walls.
+The grounds reflect this centuries-long history, with lavish Victorian apartments, the iconic Norman keep, and wartime shelters all housed within the Roman walls.

-How to get there: Cardiff Castle is just a ten-minute walk from Cardiff Central Station.
+Cardiff Castle is just a 10-minute walk from Cardiff Central station.

 Alnwick Castle